rheo5/eth-bootcamp/README.md

 ## proof of work & mining

 * blockchain networks are distributed and decentralized databases consisting of nodes (computers?)
-*consensus mechanisms
+* consensus mechanisms
-* 51% nodes are in agreement over the current global state of the network
+* 51% nodes are in agreement over the current global state of the network &nbsp;
-* consensus of proof of work :
+consensus of proof of work :
-1. you cannot double spend
+  1) you cannot double spend
-2. longest chain will be the one the rest of the nodes accept as the one "true" chain
+  2) longest chain will be the one the rest of the nodes accept as the one "true" chain &nbsp;
 * PoW consensus mechanism allows decentralized networks to agree on things like account balnaces, order of transactions, etc.
 * resistant to attack
 * mining : process of creating a block of transactions to be added to a blockchain (work in PoW)